 Doubanjiang, Szechuan peppercorn, and chili oil are all uniquely Szechuanese, which chefs deploy all of them to create the ultimate tofu recipe.

-While there is a wide margin for the quantity of ingredients for Mapo tofu, there are three rules that most chefs will not bend and follow strictly:
+While there is a wide margin for the number of ingredients for Mapo tofu, there are three rules that most chefs will not bend and follow strictly:

-- The tofu can not withstand stirring and flipping as it can break easily.
+- The tofu cannot withstand stirring and flipping as it can break easily.
 Therefore, do not stir-fry the tofu with the sauce.
 Instead of stir-frying, combine the tofu with the sauce by moving the pan in a circular motion.
-You can use a spatula and flip the tofu once if the tofu does not mix with the sauce completely.
+You can use a spatula and flip the tofu once if the tofu does not mix with the sauce thoroughly.

 - Thicken the sauce with cornflour slurry.
 Combine one tablespoon of cornflour with two tablespoons of cold water to make a slurry.
 Add the cornflour slurry to the tofu and sauce.
 The purpose of adding cornflour slurry is to thicken the sauce until it can cling on to the surface of the tofu.
 Add more cornflour slurry if the sauce is too watery.
 One the sauce is thick enough to adhere onto the tofu, stop adding more cornflour slurry as too much will turn it into an undesirable gooey paste.

 OK.
 So much about the ingredients and the technique.